 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Transunion.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how TRU stock compares to 2,000+ US-based stocks, and to peers in the Technology Services sector and Information Technology Services industry.
+We show how TRU stock compares to 2,000+ US-based stocks, and to peers in the Administrative and Support and Waste Management and Remediation Services sector and Credit Bureaus industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 TransUnion is a global information and insights company that makes trust possible in the modern economy.
 The company does this by providing a comprehensive picture of each person so they can be reliably and safely represented in the marketplace.
 As a result, businesses and consumers can transact with confidence and achieve great things.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)